Home » Stonewall Brigade » Page 2

 “The few wagons were loaded with a few mess stores and the blankets, all the tents were piled up, a good many mess boxes, cooking utensils &c were piled up, with the expectation of burning them if the wagons did not return.”[1]

 The burning of tents for lack of transportation is very perplexing.
 Are the tents too large to be carried in the men’s knapsacks, thus necessitating the use of wagons?
 Preparing to burn the tents would suggest that they weren’t considered of the utmost importance, is this because the men can live without them, or because they can be easily replaced?
 Regardless, the fact that the men had tents would be something they would longingly remember before the year was out.
+This article mentions your favorite at super low prices.
+Choose from same-day delivery, drive-up delivery or order pickup.

 At the beginning of the Second Manassas Campaign, the “Stonewall” Brigade, as well as Jackson’s entire command, would have to make do without tents or excess baggage.
 Colonel William Allen, Jackson’s Chief of Ordnance, stated in a post-war essay that during the 1862 summer campaign, the: